liuwenchao/aha-programable/README.md

 # &lt;aha-programable&gt;

 > A custom element to calculate a piece of js code and use the result as the content.
+> This helps when you don't want to start a script block or a new javascript file.

 ## Demo